What are the Public Humanities?

-The Public Humanities refer to a broad range of creative, scholarly, and/or social justice activities usually undertaken collaboratively between university researchers and members of different non-academic communities for the public good.
-These activities draw on the knowledge and skills of humanities disciplines (e.g., history, literary studies, languages, philosophy, classics, religion, etc.) and have clearly defined outcomes that benefit the public.
-With this new program, the CIH seeks to place Humanities doctoral students into local community and/or cultural organisations.
-Students will be paid through designated scholarships.
+The Public Humanities refer generally to a broad range of creative, scholarly and/or social justice projects undertaken collaboratively between university researchers and members of different non-academic communities for the public good.
+These projects draw on the knowledge and skills of humanities disciplines such as history, literary studies, languages, philosophy, classics, and religion, and have clearly defined outcomes that benefit the public.

 Applications must contain: